-In short, if you have observations of a species whose name has disappeared from the taxonomy because of a split or lump, AviSys has no way of knowing what other species your observations of that species should be reassigned to.
+In short, if you have observations of a species whose name has disappeared from the taxonomy because of a split or lump, AviSys does not know what other species your observations of that species should be reassigned to.
 These are the cases that are listed as exceptions in the UPDEXCEP.TXT file, and you must resolve them manually before attempting the update again.

 Just in case you might have to start over on the update for some unexpected reason, keep a record of the changes that you make, so that it will be easier to repeat them.

 After you have resolved all exceptions, restart at step 1, and try again.
 Or, if you were lucky and didn't have any exceptions on the first try, just keep going here.

 - If there are no exceptions, you will get this result.
 Click ok.

 Beware that AviSys goes ahead and converts your data regardless of which button you click here.
 It's safest to click Yes.

 - When the update is completely applied, AviSys shuts down and you will need to restart it.

 - When you restart, you will get two more prompts like this, for which there is nothing to do but click OK.
 It doesn't actually take long on today's computers.